-Surveying for BATLAS 2020 is well underway and will enter its final year in 2018.
-The project follows on from BATLAS 2010 but aims to fill in gaps in coverage from the last BATLAS and inform us how our bat populations are changing in distribution over time.
+Surveying for BATLAS 2020 has been running since 2015 and is now entering its final year (2019).
+For this survey season we will be concentrating on filling gaps in coverage in the south, particularly in Counties Tipperary, Kerry, Limerick, Waterford and Cork.
+The project follows on from BATLAS 2010 and aims to inform us how our bat populations are changing in distribution over time.
 BATLAS 2020 is funded by the National Parks and Wildlife Service in the Republic of Ireland.

 BATLAS 2010 was carried out in 2008-9 and it greatly increased our knowledge of the distribution of four of our most common bat species.
 The study suggests that some species may be less common or even absent in coastal areas in the North-West.
 The target species for BATLAS are:-

 BATLAS 2020 in Northern Ireland also includes a fifth target species, the Nathusius’ pipistrelle.